-Color Lava, Eazel & Nav preview
+Color Lava, Eazel & Nav full review

 Adobe has announced a free update to Photoshop CS5 that includes the Photoshop Touch Software Development Kit (SDK), a new scripting engine that lets developers create tablet applications that interact with Photoshop.
 The first three apps were written for the iPad by Adobe to showcase the mind-boggling capabilities of this new technology.
 If you have Photoshop CS5, an iPad and a wireless network, prepare to be amazed.

 Once you’ve created five swatches, you can send them to Photoshop’s Swatch panel or email the colour scheme to a client or colleague

 If you’ve ever mixed paints in the real world, you’ll enjoy Color Lava (£1.79), a colour-mix and colour-scheme creator.
 The mixing interface is beautifully simple and user friendly.
 At the upper left is a well filled with water that you use to clean your finger/brush (when you touch it the water actually ripples and the paint colour bleeds into it).
 Below the water well are circular colour wells, a mixing area in the middle, and five empty (white) colour swatches on the right.

 You can start from scratch or begin with a photo in your iPad’s Photo library.
 Just tap a colour well, or a colour in your photo, and swirl your finger around in the mixing area to create a dab of paint.
 That colour then appears as your first colour swatch at the upper right of the interface.
 To add another colour, click that well and swirl it onto your dab – the swatch changes automatically as you mix colours.
 Use the greyscale colour wells to add white or black to produce a tint or shade.
 When you’re ready to produce another colour swatch, click a white swatch on the right and repeat the process.
 You can also customise the paint colours by double-clicking a colour well and using sliders to change hue, saturation, and brightness.